 We are committed to supporting our communities around the globe.
 Operating with compassion and integrity is core to our values, which makes our reputation sensitive to allegations of unethical or improper business practices, whether real or perceived.
-The failure of any of our suppliers or manufacturers to provide safe and humane factory conditions and oversight at their facilities could damage our reputation and brand or result in legal claims against us.
+The failure, or alleged failure, of any of our suppliers or manufacturers to provide safe and humane factory conditions and oversight at their facilities could damage our reputation and brand, result in legal claims against us or cause us to seek alternate suppliers or manufacturers.
+For example, there have been allegations that labor conditions at a Jordanian supplier of ours do not meet our high standards, and as a result, we intend to transition away from that supplier.
 While we rely on our manufacturers' and suppliers' compliance reporting as well as contractual provisions in our vendor manual in order to comply with regulations applicable to our products, expectations of ethical business practices continually evolve and may be substantially more demanding than applicable legal requirements.

 We do not control our suppliers and manufacturers or their business, and they may not comply with our guidelines or applicable law.
-The products we sell are subject to regulation by the Federal Customer Product Safety Commission, the

-Federal Trade Commission and similar state and international regulatory authorities.
+The products we sell are subject to regulation by the Federal Customer Product Safety Commission, the Federal Trade Commission and similar state and international regulatory authorities.
 Product safety, labeling and licensing concerns may require us to voluntarily remove selected merchandise from our inventory.
 Such recalls or voluntary removal of merchandise can result in, among other things, lost sales, diverted resources, potential harm to our reputation and increased customer service costs and legal expenses, which could adversely affect our results of operations.
 Moreover, failure of our suppliers or manufacturers to comply with applicable laws and regulations and contractual requirements could lead to litigation against us or cause us to seek other vendors, which could increase our costs and result in delayed delivery of our products, product shortages or other disruptions of our operations.